819SauCe/819SauCe/README.md

 ## 🧑‍💻 About Me

 - 20y — Developer from Brazil 🇧🇷
-- Apaixonado por **performance**, **backend** e ferramentas modernas
+- Passionate about **performance**, **backend**, and modern tools
-- Focado em **Go, Rust e Tauri** para projetos reais
+- Focused on **Go, Rust, and Tauri**
-- Curto criar coisas rápidas, diretas e úteis
+- I like to create things that are quick, direct and useful
-- Sempre evoluindo stack, práticas e produtividade
+- Always evolving stack, practices, and productivity

 ---